stridecolossus/JOVE/docs/blog/part-2-triangle/devices.md

 ### Supported Extensions and Layers

-Although our demos simply assume that the expected extensions and validation layers are available (e.g. the swapchain extension and diagnostics layers) a well-behaved application would act depending on which are supported by the local Vulkan implementation.
+Although our demos simply assume that the expected extensions and validation layers are available (e.g. the swapchain extension and diagnostics layers) a well-behaved application would adapt to those supported by the local Vulkan implementation.

 With the `VulkanFunction` in place we can take the opportunity now to implement functionality to retrieve the supported extensions and validation layers.

-The following new domain class accepts the API methods to retrieve the supported extensions and layers at either the device or instance level:
+The following new helper class encapsulated the logic for retrieval of the supported extensions and layers at either the device or instance level:

 ```java
 public class Supported {